tomfaulhaber/autodoc/index.md

 </td>
 <td>
 A string with the author of this namespace.
-Used to attribute the namespace when muliple authors have worked on a project.
+Used to attribute the namespace when multiple authors have worked on a project.
 </td>
 <td>
 Namespace